jpinkham/net-dogstatsd/README.md

 traffic.pages_per_second              traffic
 testmetric.cs.customer_contacts       testmetric

 All metric names, values, and tags are converted to lower case before sending.
 This was done to prevent multiple instances of the same metric/tag name but with varying case.

+One or more tags can be optionally specified with any metric.

 Tags that contain more than 1 colon (:) will not be allowed.
 Even though Datadog allows this, the results when trying to graph by tag are confusing/unexpected.